3D Printing Spare Parts: Purpose & Limits

 Material & Temperature

-Most home printers work with FDM materials like PLA, PETG, or ABS.
-PLA, the standard material for many beginners, softens from around 60–65 °C and loses significant stiffness.
-In a parked car, such temperatures in the interior can quickly be reached or exceeded; measurement series from weather services and studies show interior temperatures ranging from well over 50 °C to about 70 °C depending on the weather, while dashboards get even hotter.
-A PLA phone holder on the windshield often lasts for exactly one summer – we at 33d.ch have had this happen to us several times as a "melted" customer example on our table.
+Most home printers work with FDM materials such as PLA, PETG, or ABS.
+PLA, the standard material for many beginners, softens from around 60-65 °C and loses significant stiffness.
+In a parked car, such temperatures can be quickly reached or exceeded inside; measurement series from weather services and studies show interior temperatures significantly above 50 °C to about 70 °C depending on the weather, while dashboards get even hotter.
+A PLA phone holder on the windshield will then often last exactly one summer – we at 33d.ch have had this as a "melted" customer example on our table several times.

-Recommended video: Comparison of 3D printing materials in tensile and bending tests – good for getting a feel for the differences between PLA, PETG, and ABS.
+Recommended Video: Comparison of 3D printing materials in tensile and flexural tests – useful for getting a feel for the differences between PLA, PETG, and ABS.

-FDM parts are anisotropic, meaning: they hold up worse in the layer direction than within a layer.
-In everyday life, this means that parts often break along the layer lines.
-A furniture connector that has to withstand tension or bending across the layer direction usually withstands significantly more than an identical part that is loaded exactly in the layer direction.
+FDM parts are anisotropic, meaning they hold up worse in the layer direction than within a layer.
+In everyday life, this means parts often break along the layer lines.
+A furniture connector that has to withstand tension or bending perpendicular to the layer direction usually withstands significantly more than an identical part that is stressed exactly in the layer direction.

-We therefore deliberately test critical components to breaking point first before recommending them to a customer – and in the orientation in which they will later be installed.
+We therefore consciously test critical components to failure first before recommending them to a customer – and in the orientation in which they will be installed later.
 Especially with clips, snap connectors, and thin arms, we prefer to plan for a little more wall thickness and choose a layer orientation that does not directly lead to a risk of falling or crashing in case of breakage.

 Hygiene & Food Contact

-Even cleanly printed FDM parts have fine grooves and micropores where food residues and bacteria can accumulate.
-The Food Packaging Forum points out that such surfaces are difficult to clean hygienically without suitable sealing, and that additives from filaments can migrate into food.
-Therefore, classic hobby 3D printing is only very limitedly suitable for prolonged contact with beverages, milk paths in coffee machines, or hot food.
+Even cleanly printed FDM parts have fine grooves and micropores where food residues and bacteria can settle.
+The Food Packaging Forum points out that such surfaces are difficult to clean hygienically without a suitable seal, and that additives from filaments can migrate into food.
+Therefore, classic hobby 3D printing is only very limitedly suitable for long-term contact with beverages, milk pathways in coffee machines, or hot food.

-A pragmatic approach from our workshop: cookie cutters, custom molds, or aids that are only in brief contact with food and are then thoroughly cleaned can be made with some caution.
-We consistently refrain from using them for drinking cups, permanent pet food or water bowls, and components in the hot, hard-to-access interior of a machine – in this case, we recommend certified original or third-party parts.
+A pragmatic approach from our workshop: cookie cutters, pastry cutters, or serving aids that are only in brief contact with food and are then thoroughly cleaned can be made with some caution.
+We consistently advise against drinking cups, permanent pet food or water bowls, and components in the hot, hard-to-access interior of a machine for private use – here we recommend certified original or third-party parts.

 Three typical practical scenarios from our workshop

-To make things tangible, here are three situations we often see at 33d.ch – with our experienced conclusion.
+To make it more tangible, here are three situations we often see at 33d.ch – with our experience-based conclusion.

-1. Coffee machine: Accessories yes, water paths no
+1. Coffee machines: accessories yes, water pathways no

-Recommended video: Repairing a coffee machine with a small 3D printed part – good example of an uncritical spare part.
+Recommended Video: Repairing a coffee machine with a 3D printed small part – a good example of a non-critical spare part.

 2. Furniture & Household: much is possible, but not everything